plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 ## Google's business model is a privacy violation

-The writing is on the wall and Google is increasingly aware of the existential threat the privacy-first movement poses to their business model.
+The writing is on the wall and Google is increasingly aware of the existential threat the privacy-first movement poses to its business model.
 Now Google wants to join this new world without the intention to give up on surveillance capitalism and jeopardize its advertising business.

 How can you keep your lucrative ad business when not being able to use third-party cookies and tools such as Google Analytics?
 Google is moving all the tracking and data gathering for advertising purposes where they can control it best: browser level.